Lotus 340R

 The Lotus 340R is a limited edition sports car manufactured by Lotus Cars in 2000 at their Hethel factory.

 Overview

-Originally introduced as a concept car at the 1998 Birmingham Motor Show, the 340R is a special edition of the Lotus Elise.
+Originally introduced as a concept car at the 1998 British International Motor Show, the 340R is a special edition of the Lotus Elise.
 340 were built, and all were sold before they were manufactured.
 It uses a custom built bodyshell with no roof or doors.
 All cars came with a silver and black colour scheme although some of them were painted in several OEM colours.
-Special A038R tyres were developed for the 340R in collaboration with Yokohama.
+Special A038R tyres were developed for the 340R in collaboration with Yokohama and the evolution of this bizarre tread pattern and soft compound continued with the A048 (its successor) offered on the Elise S2 111R and Exige S2 240 and used as a rain tire in spec events.

-While road-legal in the UK and Europe, most of the surviving cars are only used for racing, track use, or demonstrations.

 Engine

 The engine is a four-cylinder version of the 1.8L Rover K-Series engine called VHPD (Very High Power Derivative) used in the regular Elise which produces 177 bhp at 7800 rpm and 172 Nm at 6750 rpm as standard, or 187 bhp at 7500 rpm and 189 Nm at 5600 rpm with optional Lotus accessories.
 The former can accelerate to 60 mph from a standstill in 4.4 seconds and has a top speed of 133 mph.